proplot-dev/proplot/docs/showcase.rst

 New axis formatters
 -------------------

-Changed the default axis formatter (the class used to convert float numbers to tick label strings).
-New formatter trims trailing zeros by default, and can be used to filter tick labels within some data range.
+ProPlot changes the default axis formatter (i.e. the class used to convert float numbers to tick label strings).
+The new formatter trims trailing zeros by default, and can be used to filter tick labels within some data range, as demonstrated below.

 .. code:: ipython3